benboyd97/MyDecisionTree/README.md

 ## How to use
 1. `git clone git@gitlab.doc.ic.ac.uk:iml/decision-tree.git`
 2. `main.py --dataset path_to_dataset` to run the classifier (with and without pruning) on the specified data set and a 10-fold cross-validation.
+If you do not specify a dataset, i.e. you run `main.py`, the classifier will be trained and evaluated on the clean dataset in `wifi_db/`.

 You can alternatively set the number of folds for cross-validation using\